NixOS/nix-pills/pills/14-override-design-pattern.md

 ## Next pill

 In the next pill, we will talk about Nix search paths.
-By \"search path\", we mean a place in the file system where Nix looks for expressions.
+By "search path", we mean a place in the file system where Nix looks for expressions.
 This answers the question of where `<nixpkgs>` comes from.